NadiDami/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 ```
 {% endhighlight %}

-Being a convention it can be ignored and the situation is a bit more complicated in the real world.
+This is only a convention and so can be ignored but the situation is a bit more complicated in the real world:

 - Some functions simply return `nil` or `:error` instead of a tuple and a reason.
-- Some functions can't fail so just return a value, as in my original tweet adding 2 numbers always works and so `2 + 2` will only return `4`.
+- Some functions can't fail so just return a value.
+As in my original tweet, adding 2 numbers always works and so `2 + 2` will only return `4`.
-- Some functions borrow from ruby conventions and have methods that can throw errors which may or may not end in an exclamation mark.
+- Some functions borrow from Ruby conventions and have methods that can throw errors which may or may not end in an exclamation mark.

 ### A problem to solve

-So before presenting you with a solution it's good practise to have a problem.
+So before presenting you with a solution it's good practise dealing with a problem:

-For example imagine, I have a JSON file of information about people in my company.
-I fetch all the data relating to me in this file.
+Imagine I have a JSON file of information about people in my company.
+I want to fetch all the data relating to me in this file.

-To do this, I first read the file, then parse the JSON and finally look for the part about me.
-Ideally our code will resemble our intuitive description of the problem.
-We described this problem as a sequence of steps, so our code should read like a list of steps.
+To do this I first read the file, then parse the JSON, and finally search for the details relating to me.
+Ideally our code will resemble an intuitive description of the problem; we described this problem as a sequence of steps and so our code should read like a sequence of steps.
-It is possible for each of our steps to fail and we need to handle that.
-This error handling can pollute our nice list of instructions and result in code littered with conditionals.
+Given that it is possible for each of our steps to fail, we need to prepare to handle those errors.
+The error handling can pollute our nice list of instructions and result in code littered with conditionals.

 {% highlight elixir %}
 ```elixir